 BannerPassiveNeutral$0.50–3

 The data is clear: 82% of players prefer free games with ads over paid alternatives, and 50% of users say satisfaction would decline if rewarded ads were removed.
 This makes rewarded video the safest ad format for preserving retention.
+Studios looking to move beyond programmatic into direct brand deals — where eCPMs can reach $25–80 and brand safety controls are explicit — should see our in-game advertising and brand partnerships guide for how to structure these deals without compromising player experience.

 However, ads-only caps your ARPDAU at $0.03–0.08 for hyper-casual titles.
 If you are building anything beyond a disposable experience, ads alone will not sustain your user acquisition costs.